 Management's determination of the provision for loan losses is subject to significant judgement.
 The Issuer's banking businesses may need to increase their provisions for loan losses or may record losses in excess of the previously determined provisions if their original estimates of loss prove inadequate, which could have a material adverse effect on the Issuer's results of operations.
-For further information, refer to "I) Impairment of financial assets, loan commitments and financial guarantees" in "Notes to the Financial Statements for the year ended 31 December 2020 - Note 2 Significant Accounting Policies" in the 2020 CSi Annual Report (as defined in the CSi Registration Document).
+For further information, refer to "1) Impairment of financial assets, loan commitments and financial guarantees" in "Notes to the Financial Statements for the year ended 31 December 2020 - Note 2 Significant Accounting Policies" in the 2020 CSi Annual Report.

 Under certain circumstances, the Issuer may assume long-term credit risk, extend credit against illiquid collateral and price derivative instruments aggressively based on the credit risks that it takes.
 As a result of these risks, the Issuer's capital and liquidity requirements may continue to increase.
-For further information on wrong-way risk exposures and how they are calculated, refer to "Wrong-way risk ('WWR')" in "Note 45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2020 CSi Annual Report (as defined in the CSi Registration Document).
+For further information on wrong-way risk exposures and how they are calculated, refer to "Wrong-way risk ('WWR')" in "Note 45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2020 CSi Annual Report.

-Defaults by one or more large financial institutions could adversely affect financial markets generally and the Issuer specifically about defaults by and failures of many financial institutions, including those in or with significant exposure to the Eurozone, could lead to losses or defaults by financial institutions and financial intermediaries with which the Issuer interacts on a daily basis, such as clearing agencies, clearing houses, banks, securities firms and exchanges.
+Defaults by one or more large financial institutions could adversely affect financial markets generally and the Issuer specifically

+Concerns, rumours about or an actual default by one institution could lead to significant liquidity problems, losses or defaults by other institutions because the commercial soundness of many financial institutions may be closely related as a result of credit, trading, clearing or other relationships between institutions.
+This risk is sometimes referred to as systemic risk.
+Concerns about defaults by and failures of many financial institutions, including those in or with significant exposure to the Eurozone, could lead to losses or defaults by financial institutions and financial intermediaries with which the Issuer interacts on a daily basis, such as clearing agencies, clearing houses, banks, securities firms and exchanges.
 The Issuer's credit risk exposure will also increase if the collateral it holds cannot be realised or can only be liquidated at prices insufficient to cover the full amount of the exposure.